LandonLunsford/Orichalcum-Alchemy/readme.md

 #### Event Handlers
 Name your event handlers by the target_eventName convention and BAM!
 The listener is added on creation and removed on destruction for you!
-Or go the explicit route and spell it all out with fancy options!
+Or use any combination of the advanced options!
 ```actionscript
 public class Mediator
 {